anirudhs1010/JavaProjects/README.md

-These are some Java projects that I have done!
+These are some Java projects that I have done implementing and applying data structures such queues, binary trees, etc.